“A Happy Pregnancy is a Healthy Pregnancy”

 Managing Gestational Diabetes is easier than you think by making Healthy Food Choices.
-High blood sugar levels during pregnancy can lead to gestational diabetes, putting you and your developing baby at risk.
+High blood sugar levels during pregnancy can lead to gestational diabetes, putting you and your developing baby’s health at risk.

-Foods to include that help Balance Blood Sugar Levels are:
+Foods that Help Balance Blood Sugar Levels are:

-If you are wanting to have dry biscuits the best that are free from chemicals, preservatives, low in sugar and salt is the Orgran brand.
+- Snacks: If you are wanting to have dry biscuits the best that are free from chemicals, preservatives, low in sugar and salt is the Orgran brand.
 Roasted almonds, homemade popcorn without salt or butter, raw vegies such as carrot, capsicum, cucumber, celery.

 Drink 2 – 2 ½ litres of filtered water per day – Water acts as a main messenger for vitamins, minerals and nutrients; secondly it cleanses the toxins that you taking in and these affect the quality of your cells.
 You loose 1.5 litres of water each day through perspiration and breathing so this also needs to be replaced otherwise dehydration takes place and major organ damage is commencing.